iTeeLionCode/BeamMP-ITL_adverts/README.md

     "messages": [
         "Test msg 1",
         "Test msg 2",
-        "Test msg 3",
+        "// Oh, this is a message group, both (or more) messages would send together at the same time", [
+            "ITL_advert sample message group 2, message 1",
+            "ITL_advert sample message group 2, message 2"
+        ],
         "Test msg 4",
         "Test msg 5"
     ]
 }
 ```
 p.s.
-Please do not copy that examle to your main config, that's dirty... use main.json.example
+Please do not copy that examle to your main config, that's dirty...